 The 445th BG flew B-24s.
 Stewart was a B-17 pilot.
 Time for a quick transition!

 Jimmy Stewart (kneeling, far left) on his way to England.
-The 445th took the southern route: Souix City to Lincoln, Nebraska, to Palm Beach, Florida, Puerto Rico, British Guiana, Brazil, Dakar, French Morocco and finally England.
+The 445th took the southern route: Sioux City to Lincoln, Nebraska, to Palm Beach, Florida, Puerto Rico, Ghana, Brazil, Dakar, Morocco and finally England.

 Stewart and the 445th arrived at Tibenham Air Base in England on November 25th, 1943.
 Tibenham was one of many bomber bases in East Anglia, centered around the small country town of Norwich.
 On December 13th the group, including Captain Stewart, flew its first mission, bombing the naval docks at Kiel, Germany.
 The mission was a success.
 The second mission came on Christmas Eve, against V-1 rocket sites in France.
 The mission called for flying at 12,000 feet, about half as high as usual, which made the trip more dangerous.
 Jimmy conducted the briefing.

 Jimmy Stewart prepares to brief aircrews for the December 24, 1943 mission.

 “Fellas, I’m going to make this voluntary.
 That means, anyone who doesn’t want to go on a Christmas Eve mission does not have to go.
 You can just get up and walk out now.
 Nobody will hold it against you."
 He looked around.
 “But—I’m going.
 Fellas, you can count on that.
 I intend to go along.”
 There was a long silence.
 No one left the room.
 Stewart nodded.
 “Thanks, fellas.”